Even, if you’ve never heard of TED talks, they’ve changed the way you think about public speaking.

 The actual mothership (TED) events are high-level, expensive affairs ($6000, last time I checked).

-But fortunately for the rest of us, TED has spun off a global network of independently-organized TEDx events, where less wealthy people can hear less A-list, but still fascinating, speakers on a wide, wide range of topics.
+But fortunately for the rest of us, TED has spun off a global network of independently-organized TEDx events, where less wealthy people can hear fascinating, speakers on a wide, wide range of topics.

-And like I said, even if you’ve never heard any of the thousands of talks archived at TED.com, or the vast number of TEDx presentations that are kicking around the globe, the existence of this body of speeches has changed how people think about public speaking.
+Even if you’ve never heard any of the thousands of talks archived at TED.com, or the vast number of TEDx presentations that are kicking around the globe, the existence of this body of speeches has changed how people approach (or think they should approach) public speaking.

-The TED Approach to Hello and Thank You is Now the Gold Standard
+The TED Non-Use of Hello and Thank You is Now Widely Accepted

 Because so many people have watched and enjoyed TED presentations, the unwritten rules for how they should be delivered often get generalized to non-TED events, like business conferences.